Saturday, August 24, 2024

 Sources, many primary and secondary claiming "St." Nicholas II, Emperor of Russia dabbled in the occult.

 The last Emperor of Russia was canonized along with his family and servants by the Russian Orthodox church as passion bearers, though many simply regard them proper martyrs.
 (Initially, even the Lutheran and Catholic servants were canonized by the ROCOR as saints until it was revealed they were not Orthodox!)
 The typical explanation for the canonization is that he was a pious Christian ruler and a good father.
 His quality of rule is very dubious, but this is not the subject of this article.
+The quality of his fatherhood seems an odd reason for canonization considering Christ alludes to even heathens being good parents.
 Rather, him and his wife's obsession with mystics and the occult suggest they were not very pious in a theological sense.
-A number of those close the Imperial family bemoaned the Emperor's gullibility and lack of will, especially when it came to supposed mystics that his wife fell under the spell of: Concerning the influence of the Empress Alexandra, the Count Witte wrote:
+A number of those close the Imperial family bemoaned the Emperor's gullibility and lack of will, especially when it came to supposed mystics that his wife fell under the spell of: Concerning the influence of the Empress Alexandra, the Count Sergei Witte wrote:

 She might have been a good enough consort for a petty German prince, and she might have been harmless even as the Empress of Russia, were it not for the lamentable fact that His Majesty has no will power at all.
 The extent of Alexandra’s Influence upon her husband can hardly be exaggerated.
 In many cases she actually directs his actions as the head of the Empire.
 On one occasion, I recall, Nicholas referred to Her Majesty as “a person in whom I have absolute faith.”
 The fate of many millions of human beings is actually in the hands of that woman.
 Surely the poor Emperor, and ah’ of us who are his devoted servants, and, above all, Russia, would have been much happier had Princess Alix married a German Duke or Count.--Yarmolinsky, A., Witte, S. I. (2018).
 The Memoirs of Count Witte. p 198.
 United States: Creative Media Partners, LLC.